MaitreManuel/inkrest/docs/CONFIGURATION.md

 In this step we will create virtual URL to serve all routes in this project.

-Go in this folder :
+Go to this folder :

 `cd /etc/apache2/sites-available`

 And create 3 files :

 `sudo touch inkrest.conf api.inkrest.conf admin.inkrest.conf`

+Then follow this file edit :

 `sudo nano inkrest.conf`, write :
 ```